-The summer assignment for the 2013-2014 AP European History course is designed to prepare you for the rigors of the upcoming year, and acclimate you to the expectations of the course.
+The summer assignment for the 2014-2015 AP European History course is designed to prepare you for the rigors of the upcoming year, and acclimate you to the expectations of the course.
 Our analysis of European history will begin with the Crisis of the 14th century, and the resulting period of cultural upheaval known as the Renaissance and Protestant Reformation.
-The following assignment will take you through the major political, religious, cultural, and technological developments of this remarkable 300 year period.
+The following assignment will establish a foundation from which we can begin exploring the major political, religious, cultural, and technological developments of this remarkable 300 year period.

-**As will be expected throughout the year, all chapter outlines will be collected in a notebook dedicated solely to this course.
-Your reading question for Rice & Grafton’s The Foundations of Early Modern Europe, 1460-1559 may be typed or hand written.
+**As will be expected throughout the year, all chapter outlines will be hand-written in a notebook dedicated solely to this course.
+There will be sporadic notebook checks and reading quizzes throughout the year to make sure you are keeping up with the reading.

 - Read & outline Chapter 12, "The Crisis of the Later Middle Ages", in A History of Western Society Since 1300.

 - Notes are to be hand written.
 As with each chapter, you have been provided with “guiding questions” to consider as you read.
 These should be the focus of your note-taking.

 - Outline should be the first notes in your AP European History notebook.
 You will be tested on this material within the first week of class.

 1. Complete the three maps below, and commit these locations to memory.
 There will be a geography quiz within the first week of class.

 Sovereignties: Denmark, England, France, The Holy Roman Empire, Hungary, Ireland, Lithuania, Norway, the Ottoman Empire, the Papal States, Poland, Portugal, Russia, Sweden, the Venetian Republic, Scotland, Spain